Latvia Visa and Passport Requirements

 Schengen visa applicants must be able to provide proof of funds to cover their stay.

 Extension of stay

-Holders of Schengen visas can only extend their visas in exceptional circumstances such as force majeure or for humanitarian reasons.
+Schengen visa holders with a visa valid for less than 90 days can only extend their visas in exceptional circumstances, such as force majeure or for humanitarian reasons.

 Entry with pets

 When bringing a pet from another EU country, the animal must have a microchip or tattoo, an EU pet passport and a valid rabies vaccination certificate (the vaccination must have taken place at least 21 days prior to travel).
 Animals from outside the EU must also have an ISO 11784/11785 compliant 15-digit microchip.
 Depending on whether your pet is from a high-rabies country or a rabies-controlled country, your pet either has to be vaccinated first or microchipped first.
 For pets from high-rabies countries, a rabies titer test also has to be administered 30 days after the vaccination.
 A veterinary certificate issued by an authorised veterinarian is also required when entering Latvia with a pet from outside of the EU.

 Please check with the consulate directly for the appropriate procedures.